savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise01-ExpressWithRoute/README.md

 1. Point a browser at the URL `http://localhost:3000`

 1. You should see the output from the server.
 If not fix any problems.
 And refresh the browser.

+1. Add another route in `routes/index.js` for /about.

+    ```javascript
+    router.get("/about", (req, res) => {
+        res.send("Hello world!
+From about page");
+    });
+    ```

+1. You should now be able to hit this route in the browser at `http://localhost:3000/about`  Test that you can see it.

+1. Add one more route for /class that says `welcome to the class page`.

+1. Mark your work as complete.

+## Bonus

+1. Add a weather page and display weather data from randomly generated high and low values for the week.